hackall360/Prometheus-rs/doc/README.md

 View Prometheus on [github](https://github.com/levno-710/Prometheus).

-This Documentation only applies to the newest version of Prometheus.
+This documentation only applies to the newest version of Prometheus.